Can you explain what a Biodynamic Cranial Approach is?

 Can you elaborate more on how this approach and therapy is beneficial for those in palliative and hospice care and at the end-of-life?

 Change of course is the one constant we all experience.
 Some changes may accompany chronic and progressive disease processes where recovery, as we normally think of it, is not going to be possible.
-The person's reserve, so to speak, is progressively being depleted, sometimes rapidly as for those at the end-of-life.
+The person's reserve, so to speak, is progressively being depleted, and sometimes rapidly for those at the end-of-life.

 From this Biodynamic Osteopathic perspective Health is seen as unconditional and ever present.
 Health is not seen as the absence of a disease process or as being absent during the dying process.
-It may be difficult to comprehend this in the midst of the physiologic changes of disease and end-of-life death processes.
-Try to see that Health is that which cannot be diseased.

 Who founded Osteopathy?